smithy-lang/smithy-rs/design/src/docs/anatomy.md

 }
 ```

-Here `PluginStack` works in a similar way to [`tower::layer::util::Stack`](https://docs.rs/tower/latest/tower/layer/util/struct.Stack.html) - allowing users to append a new plugin rather than replacing the currently set one.
+Here `PluginStack` works in a similar way to [`tower::layer::util::Stack`](https://docs.rs/tower/latest/tower/layer/util/struct.Stack.html) - allowing users to stack a new plugin rather than replacing the currently set one.

 ## Accessing Unmodelled Data